pencilpainter/atticus/README.md

 # Atticus

-Atticus is an attempt to simplify the "API runner" application
+Atticus is an attempt to simplify the "API runner/Tester" application experience.

 ## Motivation
 Postman had me frustrated.